sakshamGupta09/Angular/15.Change detection/change_detection.md

 - Components with `OnPush` tells angular that please don not check my view bindings and that of my children's until I explicitly tell you to.
 - I will decide if my state has changed and will raise a flag so that you can come and check my bindings.
-- Angular will still traverse every component from top to bottom to check for changes, but those who are using `OnPush` but are not dirty will not be checked.
+- Angular will still traverse every component from top to bottom to check for changes, but those who are using `OnPush` but are not dirty will not be checked neither will be their children.

 ## MarkForCheck vs detectChanges